Etiquette Lesson: Five Wedding Rules You Are Allowed To Break

 These days, however, many bride and grooms are paying for their own big day or choosing a less-formal format, and may not wish to include the host line.
 Plus, evolving family structures (say, two sets of divorced parents) often make this a tricky part of the process.

 If your parents are paying for your wedding, they might have something to say about an untraditional approach.
 But go with whatever makes you feel comfortable, and explain your reasoning gently to traditional old mum and dad.
+Start your search for the perfect wedding invitation for family and friends

 3. Wedding-party gender separates